influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.4/guides/downsampling_and_retention.md

 ### Sample data
-This section uses fictional real-time data that track the number of food orders to a restaurant via phone and via website at ten second intervals.
+This section uses fictional real-time data that track the number of food orders to a restaurant by phone and by website at ten second intervals.
 We will store those data in a [database](/influxdb/v1.4/concepts/glossary/#database) called `food_data`, in the [measurement](/influxdb/v1.4/concepts/glossary/#measurement) `orders`, and